dlgoodchild/handbook/modular-javascript.md

 Modular JavaScript is everywhere you look just now.
 There are acronyms and a deep sea of _noun_-js libraries for said acronyms.
 But what does it all mean?

 Firstly, modules are a way to organise your code into distinct, clearly defined portions, if you will.
-Typically one would use a module per class, and that would also be it's own file, though it's not uncommon to have multiple classes or definitions in a single module.
+Typically one would use a module per class, and that would be in it's own file, though it's not uncommon to have multiple classes or definitions in a single module.
 Modules are executed within their own scope, not in the global scope; this means that variables, functions, classes, etc. declared in a module are not visible outside the module unless they have been explicitly exported.

 ECMAScript, until ES6 (_ES2015_ or _Harmony_), has had no truly native solution to the module paradigm in terms of creating the modules and importing those modules.
 As a result of this lack of native support, there are a number of module loading formats, some of those are:
 * `esm`: ECMAScript Module